menu

 Also of interest is that Howell has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Howell telecommute to their jobs.
-Overall, about 13.72% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.72% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The citizens of Howell are among the most well-educated in the nation: 43.02% of adults in Howell have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.